Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 ```

-now we have to search for Dbs
+now we have to search for Dbs.
-example
+example.

 ```php
  MariaDB [(none)]> show databases;